Alimardan bey Topchubashov: Biography

 There are varied assumptions about the birth date of Topchubashov, different authors and journals claim that he was born in 1865, 1862, 1859 and other similar dates.
 After all these resorts on archive data, it is finally known that he was born in 4 May in 1863 in Tiflis (now Tbilisi).
 The Topcubashovs family was originally from Ganca city, but they were living at Tbilisi, near the Char Palace.
 In 1868, he lost his father and later his mother.
 Therefore, he was raised by his grandmother.

 After studying at Tiflis Gymnasium, he entered Saint Petersburg University and graduated from the law faculty in 1888.
 While studying in Tiflis Gymnasium, Alimardan bey Topchubashov wrote some comic journals and spread them among students.
-During university years in Petersburg, he actively participated in Muslim students’ organizations.
-He was offered to remain at University and teach law if he would convert to Christianity, but he refused and returned to the Caucasus, where he worked at several small positions.
+During university years in Petersburg, he actively participated in Muslim students' organizations.
+In 1887, while he was in his third year, he was expelled from the university for his involvement in secret student organizations.
+However, due to the intervention of professors, the court's decision was changed to a prison sentence, and he was reinstated to the university.
+He was offered to remain at University and teach law if he would convert to Christianity, but he refused and returned to Tiflis.
+He worked there as a clerk, investigator, and judge at the District Court.
 He married Pari Malikova, daughter of Hasan bey Zardabi, founder of the first Azerbaijani newspaper, Akinchi.

-In 1897 oil magnate Zeynalabdin Taghiyev bought Kaspi newspaper and invited Topchibashov to be its editor-in-chief.
+In 1897 oil magnate Zeynalabdin Taghiyev bought Kaspi newspaper and invited Topchubashov to be its editor-in-chief.
 Starting from that time he was actively involved in politics and quickly became one of the prominent leaders of Azerbaijani and Muslim people of Russian Empire.
 His main platform was the political equality of all subjects of Russian Crown and the end to discriminations of Turkic and Muslim people.
 At the brink of the First Russian Revolution Topchubashov was one of the initiators of famous meeting of Azerbaijani intelligentsia and bourgeoisie at Taghiyev's palace on 15 March 1905.
 As a result of this meeting a petition was addressed to Tsar asking for: